-Due to the speculative nature of mineral property exploration, there is substantial risk that no commercially exploitable minerals will be found and our business will fail.
+Due to the speculative nature of mineral property exploration, there is substantial risk that our assets will not go into commercial production and our business will fail.

 Exploration for minerals is a speculative venture involving substantial risk.
-We cannot provide investors with any assurance that our claims and properties contain commercially exploitable reserves.
-The exploration work that we intend to conduct on our claims or properties may not result in the discovery of commercial quantities of graphite, vanadium, gold, uranium, or other minerals.
+We cannot provide investors with any assurance that our claims and properties will ever enter into commercial production.
+The exploration work that we intend to conduct on our claims or properties may not result in the commercial production of graphite, vanadium, gold, uranium, or other minerals.
 Problems such as unusual and unexpected rock formations and other conditions are involved in mineral exploration and often result in unsuccessful exploration efforts.
 In such a case, we would be unable to complete our business plan.